Skip to content

 2025 – Now

-2025 — Perplexity AI Business Fellowship.
-Enterprise contract: TSX: DLCG Dominion Lending Centres — Canada’s first enterprise AI training pilot for mortgage professionals.
-Platform built at dlcg.io.
-Isaac AI agent deployed.
-2026 — Governed AI tools for Canadian financial services under OSFI E-23 and B-10.
-AVA AI Workbench in active development.
+2025: Perplexity AI Business Fellowship.
+Enterprise contract with TSX: DLCG Dominion Lending Centres, Canada’s first enterprise AI training pilot for mortgage professionals.
+Isaac AI agent deployed at dlcg.io.
+2026: Governed AI tools for Canadian financial services under OSFI E-23 and B-10.
+Project Workbench in active development.

 The AVA Story

 AVA Research began in 2020 with a simple question: how do experienced professionals actually work with AI to get better outcomes?
-Not in theory — in practice, under real conditions, with real stakes.
+Not in theory, but in practice, under real conditions, with real stakes.

 Over four years we conducted systematic trials across 145 commercial transactions totalling ~$150M.
 We documented what worked, what failed, and why.
-That body of knowledge is the foundation the AVA Workbench is built on.
+That body of knowledge is the foundation Project Workbench is built on.

 OSFI’s E-23 guideline and B-10 third-party risk framework are reshaping how AI tools can be deployed in regulated financial services.
-Every tool in the Workbench is assessed against these frameworks — with logging, inventory, human-in-loop controls, and audit-ready documentation.
+Every tool inside Project Workbench is assessed against these frameworks, with logging, inventory, human-in-loop controls, and audit-ready documentation.